Santa Rosalía, Baja California Sur: Geography

 Santa Rosalía is a port city, and a regular ferry connects with Guaymas, Sonora, on the other side of the Gulf of California.
 At the Palo Verde Airport daily flights are available from Guaymas and twice a week from Hermosillo, Sonora.
 It is located along Mexican Federal Highway 1.

 Climate

 Due to its location in the warm Gulf waters, which are considerably warmer than Pacific waters in the winter, the town is the northernmost (and thus closest to the US border) year-round warm locale on the main peninsular highway.
-Nevertheless, it's not much of a tourist town and sees few snowbirds.